ModDota/moddota.github.io/_articles/abilities/datadriven/apply-hero-and-creep-modifier-durations.md

 modifier_name being any modifier **without a "Duration"** specified directly in its block.

-Hopefully this will make many codes that need to apply different duration to hero and creeps way better to read and polish.
+Hopefully this will make many cases that need to apply different duration to hero and creeps way better to read and polish.
 Until now I was using Lua to define the different duration but after seeing this system it's just way better.